runeio/iot-docs/README.md

 }
 ```

 In the above example the latest firmware is published as 20160328 together with the path and checksum of the binary in order to verify and install it.
 Next there's a separate interval period set for each upload type.
-This model provides not only flexbility to control which uploads happen when but also to manage bandwidth consumed by the device to upload these various data types.
+This model provides not only flexibility to control which uploads happen when but also to manage bandwidth consumed by the device to upload these various data types.